 A member of the beetle family, cockroaches are a serious nuisance and pest if they get inside your home.
 These insects are opportunists.
 They like the warmth and easy access to food that most homes provide, which is why they can often be found inside residential areas.
 Having cockroaches is not a sign of a dirty home.
 However, they spread diseases and are difficult to get rid of once they arrive, so they are considered a serious pest and something to be fought if you find evidence of them indoors.

-Five basic types of cockroaches invade homes.
-Also, the type of home that you have may affect the infestation.
-Therefore, the cost to eradicate the cockroaches can vary tremendously from home to home.
-Pest control cost to eradicate roaches comes with a national average between $150 and $450, with most homeowners paying around $300 for extermination using glue and bait requiring two visits.
+The cost to eradicate the cockroaches can vary tremendously from home to home.
+Pest control cost to eradicate roaches comes with a national average between $150 and $450, and most homeowners pay around $300 for extermination using glue and bait, requiring two visits.
 Prices can be as low as $100 for one visit using glue and bait methods to as high as $1,600 to have a full house inspection, house tenting, and monthly follow-up visits.

 |Roach Exterminator Prices|

 The size of your home has a major impact on the extermination process.
 On average, you will spend between $100 and $650 when basing the cost on the square footage of your home.
 The larger the building, the more places where the roaches can hide.
 Pests are more common in large apartment buildings.
 Treating one apartment does not kill all the bugs.
 The larger your property, the more time-consuming and costly the treatment may be.
 The table below shows the cost of pest control for roaches, broken down by the size of your home.

 |2,500 sq.ft.||$350 - $450|

 |3,500 sq.ft.||$550 - $650|